Moving into halls or a new student house? You’ll probably need a TV Licence

 - Smart TV

-A communal licence won’t cover you to watch TV in your room.
+Moving into new uni halls a communal licence won’t cover you to watch TV in your room.
 You will need your own TV Licence to watch or record TV on any channel, watch TV live on any streaming service and watch BBC shows on BBC iPlayer.

 However, if your out-of-term address has a TV Licence (for example, your parents’ or guardian’s home) this will cover you, provided you’re only watching on a device that’s powered solely by its own internal batteries (like your mobile phone, laptop or tablet) AND it isn’t connected to an aerial or plugged into the mains.